-The Corporation provides share-based incentives to employees and directors under three separate share-based incentive plans, the Stock Option Plan, the LTIP, and the DSU Plan (collectively, the "Plans"), which are designed to align compensation with the enhancement of shareholder value.
+The Corporation provides share-based incentives to employees and directors under three separate share-based incentive plans, the Stock Option Plan, the LTIP, and the DSU Plan (collectively, the "Plans"), which are designed to align compensation with the enhancement of Shareholder value.
 The Plans are administered by the Compensation Committee (as delegated by the Board).
 The Plans are designed to be complementary.

-The Stock Option Plan provides for grants of options to purchase Common Shares ("Options") to directors, officers, employees and consultants of the Corporation or its subsidiaries (each, an "Optionee").
+The Stock Option Plan provides for grants of Options to directors, officers, employees and consultants of the Corporation or its subsidiaries (each, an "Optionee").

-The LTIP provides for grants of restricted share units ("RSUs") and restricted stock ("Restricted Stock" and together with RSUs, the "LTIP Awards") to officers, employees and consultants of the Corporation or its subsidiaries (each, an "LTIP Participant").
-Effective May 2, 2019, non-employee directors are no longer eligible for grants of RSUs and Restricted Stock under the LTIP.
+The LTIP provides grants of RSUs and restricted stock ("Restricted Stock" and collectively, the "LTIP Awards") to officers, employees and consultants of the Corporation or its subsidiaries (each, an "LTIP Participant").
+Non-employee directors are not eligible for grants of RSUs and Restricted Stock under the LTIP.